techswitch-learners/whale-spotting-2024-sept/README.md

 4. Select 'Bearer Token' from the Auth Type dropdown list
 5. Paste the token into the box
 6. Postman will add the correct header

+## Using the react-google-maps API

+1. run npm install in the frontend folder
+2. follow the instructions from this page to get an API key: https://developers.google.com/maps/get-started
+3. create a new .env file in the frontend folder, following the .env.template file, and put in your API key